Terovia/Google-Data-Analytics-Course-Case-Study/README.md

 sleepDay_merged | Sleep log of 24 users in 31 day period.
 Tracks number of sleep in a day (nap or sleep), total minutes asleep, and total time in bed. weightLogInfo_merged | Weight log (pounds and kilograms) of 8 users in 31 day period.
 Body fat percentage and BMI output.

+# Process Phase
+I will be utilizing Microsoft Excel and Google BigQuery to ensure the dataset is clean, free from errors, and ready for analysis.

+My analysis will focus on the following datasets:
+- dailyActivity_merged (renamed to dailyActivity from herein)
+- dailySteps_merged (renamed to dailySteps from herein)
+- sleepDay_merged (renamed to sleepDay from herein)

+## Cleaning Process
+1. To determine the data integrity of the datasets, I first determined